GoogleCloudPlatform/cloud-bigtable-examples/bigtable-ai/vertex-vector-search/workflows/README.md

 When defining your Bigtable schema, you must have columns that will contain the data for the required arguments.
-You need to alias in the Cloud Workflow `columns_aliases` parameter as described in [Bigtable Parameters](#bigtable-parameters).
+You need to alias in the Cloud Workflow parameters as described in [Bigtable Parameters](#bigtable-parameters).

 The data type for each of the columns in the Bigtable schema should be as shown